Vegan cherry chocolate chip oatmeal cookies get a fantastic pop of flavor from dried cherries. Made with coconut oil, flax, and maple syrup.

-These are my perfect cookies.
+In my opinion, these vegan chocolate oatmeal cookies are the perfect cookies.
 If you’re not vegan, don’t let the “vegan” part of this title distract you – there’s nothing vegan tasting about them.
 These are cookies that happen to be vegan because I like to save my eggs for breakfast and, well, I like to eat more raw cookie dough than the average person.

-These are rich, chewy, sweet, but not too sweet, and have the most delicious pop of flavor from the dried tart cherries, which are the star here.
-They’re soft, plump and chewy and I’m so in love with these cookies.
+These cookies are rich, chewy, and sweet, but not too sweet.
+They have the most delicious pop of flavor from the dried tart cherries, which are the star here.
+They’re soft, plump, and chewy, and they’ve made me fall in love with these cookies.

 I used coconut oil instead of butter (as I so often do).
 I experimented with sugars until I ended with a combination of brown sugar and maple syrup that I think is perfection.
 The brown sugar helps create the chewy texture, and the maple syrup adds a rich sweet flavor.

 Tart cherries have some unique superfood benefits.
 They’re a natural anti-inflammatory as well as a source of melatonin.
 I put them in everything from salads to grilled cheese to granola.
 They’re easy to find – I get mine in the bulk bins at my Whole Foods (and I’ve seen them in most grocery stores).

 What are you waiting for?
 Go bake cookies!

 - 2 cups flour (1 cup all-purpose flour + 1 cup spelt or whole wheat)